 projected to occur on the Airport by providing enhanced FBO services to corporate and general aviation customers.
 This proposed development includes ramp areas, FBO building, hangars, and auto parking areas.
-The proposed action would expand existing Stratosphere's facilities at Republic Airport from a total of approximately 6.05 acres to approximately 54 acres4 within Republic Airport's existing 530 acres.
+The proposed action would expand Stratosphere's existing facilities at Republic Airport from a total of approximately 6.01 acres to approximately 58.16 acres4 within Republic Airport's existing 530 acres.